 occupier, in relation to premises, means a person who is, or is entitled to be, in occupation or control of the premises, whether exclusively or jointly or in common with other persons.

-[Section 152N inserted by No. 56 of 2010 s.
+[Section 152N inserted: No. 56 of 2010 s.
 26.]

 152O.
 Liquor on liquor restricted premises, offences as to